TheMostVexingParse/iwdtechathon2024/README.md

 ## Prerequisites
+You have to have:

-Python installed on your system requests library installed
+- Python 3.9 installed on your system
+- the requirements installed
 ```bash
   python -m pip install -r requirements.txt
 ```
+- the OpenAI API key on main.py line 15 replaced with your own

 ## Usage